-3.6 MONITORING REPORTING REQUIREMENTS
+3.5 MONITORING REPORT REQUIREMENTS

-All monitoring results will be reported to NYSDEC quarterly after each sampling event for the first year, and as determined by NYSDEC thereafter, with those results also incorporated into the Annual Site Management Report.
+All monitoring results will be incorporated into the Annual Site Management Report.
 Inspection and reporting requirements are described in Section 3.1.2.

-All forms, and other relevant reporting formats used during the monitoring/inspection events, will be (1) subject to approval by NYSDEC and (2) submitted at the time of the Annual Site Management Report, as specified in the Reporting Plan of the SMP.
+All forms, and other relevant reporting formats used during the monitoring/inspection events, will be (1) subject to approval by NYSDEC and (2) submitted at the time of the Annual Site Management Report, as specified in the Reporting Plan of the SMP Addendum.
 The monitoring information provided in the Annual Site Management Report will include, at a minimum:

-- Date of event; - Personnel conducting sampling; - Description of the activities performed; - Type of samples collected (e.g., sub-slab vapor, indoor air, outdoor air, etc); - Copies of all field forms completed (e.g., well sampling logs, chain-of-custody documentation, etc.); - Sampling results in comparison to appropriate standards/criteria; - A figure illustrating sample type and sampling locations; - Copies of all laboratory data sheets and the required laboratory data deliverables required for all points sampled (also to be submitted electronically in the NYSDEC-identified format); - A copy of the laboratory certification; - Any observations, conclusions, or recommendations; - A determination as to whether plume conditions have changed since the last reporting event; and - Data will be reported in hard copy or digital format as determined by NYSDEC.
-A summary of the monitoring program deliverables are summarized in Table 1 in Section 3.1.2.
+- Date of event; - Personnel conducting sampling; - Description of the activities performed; - Type of samples collected (e.g., sub-slab vapor, indoor air, outdoor air, etc); - Copies of all field forms completed (e.g., chain-of-custody documentation, etc.); - Sampling results in comparison to appropriate standards/criteria; - A figure illustrating sample type and sampling locations; - Copies of all laboratory data sheets and the required laboratory data deliverables required for all points sampled (also to be submitted electronically in the NYSDEC-identified format); - A copy of the laboratory certification; - Any observations, conclusions, or recommendations; and, - Data will be reported in hard copy or digital format as determined by NYSDEC.
+A summary of the monitoring program deliverables are summarized in Table 4 in Section 3.1.2.

-3.7 CERTIFICATIONS
+3.6 CERTIFICATIONS

 Site inspections and sampling activities will take place as outlined above.
 Frequency of inspection is subject to change by NYSDEC.
-Inspection certification for all ICs and ECs will be submitted to NYSDEC on a calendar year basis and must be submitted by March 1 of the following year.
+Inspection certification for all ICs and ECs will be submitted to NYSDEC on a calendar year basis and must be submitted by April 30 of the following year.
 A Qualified Environmental Professional, as determined by NYSDEC, or their designated representative, will perform inspection and certification.
-Further information on the certification requirements are outlined in the Reporting Plan of this SMP.
+Further information on the certification requirements are outlined in the Reporting Plan of this SMP Addendum.